-The Hiking Backpack E-commerce Store (if a company with that name does exist, apologies, I am not thinking of them, this is just a fictional example) began to analyze their data.
+The Hiking Backpack ecommerce business (if a company with that name does exist, apologies, I am not thinking of them, this is just a fictional example) began to analyze their data.
 They were curious about:

-The first thing they saw was that the sales performance fluctuates throughout the year.
+The first thing they saw was that the sales performance changes throughout the year.

 To validate our suspicions, we looked at the 2013 vs. 2014 Revenue Chart on a monthly breakdown.
 The two years show a similar trend (we only see a small growth).
 We see the same for 2012 and 2011 as well.

 As can be expected, we did a number of user interviews and Usability tests, and checked some obvious analysis based on different hypotheses.
 Most of these didn’t give us any exciting results — but one of the segmentations had an interesting outcome.